pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 Copy-on-Write is a relatively new feature (added in version 1.5) and some methods are missing the "lazy copy" optimization (equivalent to `copy=False`).

-Therefore, we will start showing deprecation warnings for the `copy` and `inplace` parameters in pandas 2.1, to allow for bugs with Copy-on-Write to be addressed and for more optimizations to be added.
+Therefore, we propose deprecating the `copy` and `inplace` parameters in pandas 2.1, to allow for bugs with Copy-on-Write to be addressed and for more optimizations to be added.

 Hopefully, users will be able to switch to Copy-on-Write to keep the no-copy behavior and to silence the warnings.